 In other words, the immune system launches an inflammatory reaction that recruits immune cells like neutrophils, macrophages, and T-cells to destroy the pancreas’s parenchyma (tissue).

-Interestingly enough, this reaction is so specific that only the beta cells of the pancreas are damaged; other cells, such as alpha cells, which produce glucagon (hypoglycemic hormone), and the exocrine glands that secrete digestive enzymes are intact!
+Interestingly enough, this reaction is so specific that only the beta cells of the pancreas are damaged; other cells, such as alpha cells, which produce glucagon (hyperglycemic hormone), and the exocrine glands that secrete digestive enzymes are intact!

 This destruction is chronic and may take some time before any clinical symptoms are apparent.
 The final result is a severe insulin deficiency, which leads to chronic hyperglycemia that requires insulin therapy.